Hi readers and Elasticsearch users,

 Elasticsearch’s complexity shouldn’t stand in the way of harnessing its power for your business success.
 Reach out to us now and unlock the true potential of Elasticsearch!

-We can now use the following Python script (called, for example, indexer_elastic.py) to index the JSON file in Elasticsearch:
+We can now use the following Python script (called, for example, indexer_elastic.py) to index the JSON data file in Elasticsearch:

 import sys